gilgrencho/vsc-community-material-theme-1.4.5/README.md

-# vsc-community-material-theme-1.4.5
-copy of vsc-community-material-theme-1.4.5 version
+# copy of vsc-community-material-theme-1.4.5 version

-contains the vsix content of vsc-community-material-theme-1.4.5 before the "recent" hostile take over
+contains the vsix content of vsc-community-material-theme-1.4.5 before the "recent" hostile take over contains the packaged folder as an .vsix package.

-download the repo, zip the vsc-community-material-theme-1.4.5 folder, rename the file to .vsix
+download the `vsc-community-material-theme-1.4.5.vsix`

-on vs code cmd+shift+p install vsix pacakge.
+on vs code `cmd+shift+p`, install vsix package.

 done.